AlvOliveira/qikserve/ANSWERS.md

 ## 4. What mechanism did you put in place to track down issues in production on this code?
 If you didn’t put anything, write down what you could do.

-I implemented standardized responses with detailed logs for each error, facilitating issue tracking in production.
+I implemented standardized responses with detailed logs for each error, improving issue tracking in production.
+User-friendly error messages were configured, along with an option to display technical details, streamlining incident identification and resolution.
+Additionally, all errors are logged to server files for further analysis and in-depth monitoring.

 ## 5. Explain your interpretation of the list of requirements and what was delivered or not delivered and why.